How to Successfully Apply for a Cambridge LL.M.: My Experience

 In one draft, I included this passage: “Private law, with its main goal to enable the realization of individual freedom, is one of the most important elements of a properly functioning society.”

-Again, I learned that it was a mistake - and I'm happy I learned that before I submitted my application to Cambridge.
-Motivation letters are supposed to be about you, not abstract ideas or the important of the law.
+Again, I learned this was a mistake, and I'm happy I learned this before I submitted my application for Cambridge LL.M.
+Motivation letters are supposed to be about you, not abstract ideas or the importance of the law.

 The Gates Cambridge Scholarship: Addressing the Leadership Potential

-One of the major difficulties for me was addressing leadership.
+A major difficulty for me was addressing leadership.
 For the Gates Cambridge scholarship, leadership potential was one of the key criteria, and it took me a while to find a way to think about it.

 Finding ways to articulate leadership without feeling like an imposter was painful, but ultimately, I found examples from my life:

-• I initiated a pro bono practice at my firm, practice that didn’t exist before me.
+• I started a pro bono practice at my firm.

 • I coached a team for a French moot court and helped secure funding for their participation, even though we didn't have access to large institutional sponsors.

-• As part of a research team, I developed recommendations for a financial market law reform in Russia.
+• As part of a research team, I developed recommendations for a financial markets law reform in Russia.

-What ultimately helped was stumbling upon a definition of leadership by A.V.
+What ultimately helped in this process was stumbling upon a definition of leadership by A.V.
 Gordon, the author of MBA Admissions Strategy, as

 The occasions when you've directed the outcome of a project or part of a project, or have been responsible for coordinating or motivating others.

 It deeply resonated with me, as it went against the mainstream representation of leadership as exclusively attached to a particular title or a position.
-Rather, it suggested that leadership is about an approach, and can be exercised regardless of what you do, where you are on social or professional ladder, etc.
+Rather, it suggested that leadership is about an approach, and can be exercised regardless of what you do and where you are on social or professional ladder.

 One of the personal mantras I follow in life and in applications is that nothing is ever wasted.
-My Gates Cambridge application is a perfect example.
-It ultimately didn't succeed but engaging with the theme of leadership, especially in the context of my own path as a lawyer occupied my mind so much that I decided to use that argument again, but in my Harvard application.
+My Gates Cambridge application is a perfect example as it ultimately didn't succeed.
+However, engaging with the theme of leadership, especially in the context of my own path as a lawyer occupied my mind so much that I decided to use that argument again, but in my Harvard LL.M. application.

 The ideas were already there, but I rewrote the argument from scratch and it became a success.
-You can read the final result here.
-I talk about the process behind it in more detail in the series of posts that starts with this one.
+You can read more about it here, along with the final result here.

-I hope what I've shared helps you write your own winning application to Cambridge!
-I wish you best of luck and let me know how it goes ☺️
+I hope what I've shared helps you write your own winning application to Cambridge LL.M.!

 Delivering high-impact application tips straight to your inbox.